 Teachers - Bring your class on a tour By: Kneehill Historical Museum

-Throughout the months of May and June 2022, teachers are welcome to bring their school classes for an experience in the Kneehill Historical Museum and they can book by telephone or email.
-With historical interpreters and demonstrations, students can learn about Western Canadian history as it relates to Kneehill area from the 1900's.
-From artefacts and their stories--just waiting to be explore--your knowledge seekers will find history they can relate to: an old-time classroom complete with slate boards and lessons from a hundred years ago or skills including rope-making, seed sprouting, yarn-making.
-To discuss further or book a time, please contact the museum during it's hours of operation, or contact Rosalie Lammle at (403)-443-1221, khsmuseum@gmail.com
+Throughout the months of May and June, we invite school classes for an experience in the Kneehill Historical Museum and to book by telephone or email.
+From historical interpreters and demonstrations, students can learn about Western Canadian history as it relates to Kneehill area from the 1900's.
+Learning from artefacts with stories--just waiting to be explored--your knowledge seekers will find history they can relate to: using slate boards and lessons from a hundred years ago in the Village School or undertaking skills such as starting an engine, rope-making, seed sprouting, yarn-making.
+To discuss further or to book a time, please contact the museum during it's hours of operation, or contact Rosalie Lammle at (403)-443-1221, [email protected]

 Previous Class Tours